-The implementation outcomes assessed in this trial (e.g. the mean number of policies and practices implemented by clubs, and the subsequent behaviour of members) are consistent with those recommended by frameworks such as RE-AIM.40 The RE-AIM framework is appropriate for evaluating implementation outcomes in the junior sporting club setting, as it is: 1) applicable to community-based and public health research; and 2) incorporates findings at both the individual and organisational level.
+The implementation outcomes assessed in this trial (eg, the mean number of policies and practices implemented by clubs, and the subsequent behaviour of members) are consistent with those recommended by frameworks such as RE-AIM.40 This framework measures the public health impact of an intervention according to its Reach, Effectiveness, Adoption, Implementation and Maintenance.
+The RE-AIM framework is appropriate for evaluating implementation outcomes in the junior sporting club setting, as it is (1) applicable to community-based and public health research, and (2) incorporates findings at both the individual and organisational level.